Logo

 In March 2021, Thom Yorke contributed music to shows by the Japanese fashion designer Jun Takahashi, including a remixed version of "Creep".

-On 9 April 2022, Thom Yorke performed a solo concert at the Zeltbuhne festival in Zermatt, Switzerland, playing songs from his work with Radiohead, the Smile and Unkle, and his solo records.
+On 9 April 2022, Thom Yorke performed a solo concert at the Zeltbuhne festival in Zermatt, Switzerland, playing songs from across his career.

-Thom Yorke contributed two songs, "5.17" and "That's How Horses Are", to the sixth series of the television drama Peaky Blinders.
+Thom Yorke wrote two songs, "5.17" and "That's How Horses Are", for the sixth series of the television drama Peaky Blinders, broadcast in 2022.

-Thom Yorke executive-produced Sus Dog, the tenth album by Clark.
+Thom Yorke executive-produced Sus Dog, the tenth album by Clark, contributing vocals and bass and acting as a mentor for Clark's vocals.

 Thom Yorke writes the first versions of most Radiohead songs, after which they are developed harmonically by Jonny Greenwood before the other band members develop their parts.

-Thom Yorke has worked with the producer Nigel Godrich on most of his projects, including Radiohead, the Smile and most of his solo work.
+Thom Yorke has worked with the producer Nigel Godrich on most of his projects, including Radiohead, Atoms for Peace, the first Smile record and most of his solo work.

-Thom Yorke said they sometimes have arguments that last for days, but that they always resolve their differences, likening their relationship to brothers.
+Thom Yorke said they sometimes had arguments that last for days, but that they always resolve their differences, and likened him to a brother.

 Thom Yorke is a multi-instrumentalist, and plays instruments including guitar, piano, bass and drums.